olivier-carrere/redaction-technique.org/src/content/docs/en/veille/sed-modifiez-votre-texte-sans-ouvrir-vos-fichiers.md

 Dear doctor, these great misfortunes make you weep with bitterness.
 Little boy, this good ice cream makes you salivate with envy.
 Vast ocean, the strong swell makes you pitch with drunkenness.

-This is unlikely to be the case here, but it is commonplace in technical documentation to find sentences with the same structure, for reasons of stylistic homogeneity.
+This might be uncommon, but it is typical in technical documentation to find sentences with the same structure, for reasons of stylistic homogeneity.

-To carry out our tests on a sample, let's place the three sentences above in a:
+To carry out our tests on a sample, let's place the three sentences above in a file:

 ```bash
 $ echo "Cher docteur, ces grands malheurs \\